CS-SI/SIRIUS/README.md

 *Force periodization upsampling without providing a filter will result in an error.*

-More details on algorithms in the [Theoretical Basis documentation][Theoretical Basis].
+More details on algorithms in the [Theoretical Basis documentation][Sirius periodization].

 #### Filter options